Group actions with almost normal stabilizers: Holonomy and almost normal stabilizers

 \subsection{Finite stabilizers and properties of actions}

-In this section, we study the relationship between holonomy, finite stabilizers and the existence of actions with certain properties, proving Theorem \ref{theo-1} and Lemma \ref{lemma-LQA1}.
-The proof is divided into Proposition \ref{equivalence-URS}, for statements (1) - (3) of Theorem \ref{theo-1}, and Lemma \ref{lemma-LQA}, from which we then derive Theorem \ref{theo-1},(4).
+In this section, we study the relationship between holonomy, finite stabilizers and the existence of actions with certain properties, proving Theorems \ref{theo-1} and \ref{theo-LQA1}.
+The proof is divided into Proposition \ref{equivalence-URS}, for statements (1) - (3) of Theorem \ref{theo-1}, and Theorem \ref{theo-LQA}, from which we then derive Theorem \ref{theo-1},(4).
 Recall that $\Conj (H)$ denotes the set of conjugates of a subgroup $H$ of $G$.

 Proposition \ref{equivalence-URS} is in line with similar results on the characterization of topologically free minimal systems in other contexts (see, for example, \cite[Lemma 2.1]{Joseph2024}).

 \begin{prop} Let $(X,G)$ be a minimal system.
 The following statements are equivalent: \begin{enumerate} \item There exists $x\in X$ with finite stabilizer.